Leayal/AmongUs-proxy/README.md

 ## Note
 - **This is not a game plugin or patch that modifies the game client by any means.
 It is just a proxy that relays game packets around the server and clients.**
 - The GUI isn't robust.
 - The server application is hardcoded to use the same port number for TCP and UDP (TCP for listening for incoming clients and UDP for game server relaying).
-Which means the host may need to setup the port-forwarding stuffs, clients don't need to do this.
+Which means the host may need to setup the port-forwarding stuffs for both UDP and TCP for the proxy to work, clients don't need to do this.
 - The proxy is just a tunnel to relay packets, it does **not** host any games, so you still need to host the game with your Among Us game client.
 - While the proxy's core code is written in .NET Standard 2.0, I have no plans to write the application for mobile platform.
 However, please use it however you like if you have such plan.